Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

 The `DelegationManager` calls this method when a queued withdrawal is completed and the withdrawer specifies that they want to receive the withdrawal as "shares" (rather than as the underlying tokens).
 A Pod Owner might want to do this in order to change their delegated Operator without needing to fully exit their validators.

-Note that typically, shares from completed withdrawals are awarded to a `withdrawer` specified when the withdrawal is initiated in `DelegationManager.queueWithdrawal`.
+Note that typically, shares from completed withdrawals are awarded to a `withdrawer` specified when the withdrawal is initiated in `DelegationManager.queueWithdrawals`.
 However, because beacon chain ETH shares are linked to proofs provided to a Pod Owner's `EigenPod`, this method is used to award shares to the original Pod Owner.

 If the Pod Owner has a share deficit (negative shares), the deficit is repaid out of the added `shares`.
 If the Pod Owner's positive share count increases, this change is returned to the `DelegationManager` to be delegated to the Pod Owner's Operator (if they have one).